Coder charged in massive CIA leak portrayed as vindictive

 “He was the only one who had the motive, the means and the opportunity to steal the information,” Laroche said.
 “He was prepared to do anything to get back at the CIA.”

 Defense attorney Sabrina Shroff called Schulte a patriot who was wrongly accused by an agency under intense pressure to solve the embarrassing leak.
-She said the four-week trial raised more questions than it answered and exposed alarming security lapses within the agency.
+The four-week trial raised more questions than it answered and exposed alarming security lapses within the agency, she said.

 “The government cannot tell you which of the many people with access to this data” stole the classified archive, she said.
 “It wasn’t Mr. Schulte who did this.”